nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-04-19-go-back-in-time-with-git.md

 * c9b1299 N - Hello
 ```

-The goal here is to delete the last commit so the resulting tree looks like this:
+The goal here is to delete the last commit, so the resulting tree looks like this:

 ```bash
 * 26af837 N - (HEAD -> master) Hello, world